Skip to content

 Upload to a S3 Backend

-Upload support allows for image files to be written through Imagizer into an S3 bucket.
+Uploads write image files through Imagizer into an S3 bucket.
 Imagizer can optionally preprocess images before storing them on S3.
-Images are accessible for use immediately after uploading.
+Images are available immediately after upload.

 Configuration